 - Disadvantages: Although the material used in the process is somewhat stain resistant, it does not resist stains as well as crowns.
 Another disadvantage is that the materials do not last as long nor are as strong as other restorative procedures, such as crowns, veneers, or fillings.
 Additionally, bonding materials can chip and break off the tooth.

 Bonding is less expensive than other cosmetic treatments and usually can be completed in one visit to our office.
 If you have an existing bonding that needs to be replaced, it can be easily patched or repaired in one visit.
-Call Fit to Smile for a complimentary consultation.
+Contact (303) 762-8046 for our Englewood office or (303)-683-2300 for our Highlands Ranch office for a complimentary consultation.